ibireme/yyjson/doc/API.md

 - `YYJSON_TYPE_RAW` only appears when the corresponding flag `YYJSON_READ_XXX_AS_RAW` is used.
 - `YYJSON_SUBTYPE_NOESC` is used to optimize the writing speed of strings that do not need to be escaped.
 This subtype is used internally, and the user does not need to handle it.

-The following functions can be used to determine the type of a JSON value.
+The following functions can be used to determine the type of JSON value.

 ```c
 // Returns the type and subtype of a JSON value.